sourav-kundu/puppeteer-browserstack/README.md

 You have to replace `YOUR_USERNAME` and `YOUR_ACCESS_KEY` in the sample scripts in this repository with your BrowserStack credentials which can be found in your [Account Settings](https://www.browserstack.com/accounts/settings) page.

+**Alternatively, you can set the environment variables `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` with your credentials and all the scripts in this repository should work fine**

 ## Run your first Playwright test on BrowserStack

 1. Clone this repository